 The primary use of Platinum has been in catalytic converters in diesel vehicles.
 Platinum has taken a dip in price following the Volkswagen emissions scandal of 2015.

-South Africa is the most significant contributor to newly mined platinum and went into lockdown in 2020.
-As a result, decreases in short-term supply saw the prices of platinum increase.
+South Africa is the most significant contributor to newly mined platinum ore.
+Recent decreases in short-term supply saw the prices of platinum increase.

 Gold (Au) is a yellow color metal with attractive brightness and a lustrous look.
 Historically, South Africa was the dominant gold producer, unearthing 32 million ounces of gold in its peak year of 1970.
 It is no longer in the top ten countries, with China, Australia, and Russia producing the most gold.